 “Sometimes in life, you have to surrender before you win.” – Gregory David Roberts

 In 2014 I was diagnosed with prostate cancer.
-It was only late 2017, when my blood test results were consistently steady and within the normal range for a significant time, that I was considered cancer-free.
+It was only in late 2017 when my blood test results were consistently steady and within the normal range for a significant time, that I was considered cancer-free.
 In those 3-years, I have learned that traversing the physical path to wellness is a very individualistic, sacred, and exquisitely demanding journey.
-I found truth in the artist Jenny Holzer’s statement: “FEAR is the most elegant weapon.
+I found truth in the artist Jenny Holzer’s statement, “FEAR is the most elegant weapon.
 Your hands are never messy.”
 The presence of cancer felt like an energy-field hovering over my head, never letting go.
-Only later, it started fading away, which signaled that healing is taking over.
+Only later, it started fading away, which signaled that healing was taking over.

-Against my urologist’s recommendation, I chose an experimental treatment performed only by two doctors in the USA and not yet commonly accepted.
-Focal Laser Ablation is a procedure combining two cutting edge technologies.
+Against my urologist’s recommendation, I chose an experimental treatment, not yet commonly accepted and performed only by two doctors in the USA.
+Focal Laser Ablation is a procedure combining two cutting-edge technologies.
 The first is a 3T Multi Parametric MRI that enables detecting and viewing the cancer cells’ precise location within the almond-sized prostate gland.
 The second technology is Focal Laser Ablation (FLA), in which a thin laser fiber is directed into the tumor and burns it.
 I feel very grateful to have discovered this procedure, which allowed me to maintain the quality of life I desire and avoid the common side effects of Prostatectomy.

 On the Future